mkg20001/SamRemote/README.md

 # SamRemote
-Another Samsung Remote Control App
+Control your Samsung TV with SamRemote

-Allows you to Control your Samsung TV over WiFi
+Note: This App uses WiFI *NOT IR*

 ## Buttons
 Navigation: Up, Down, Left, Right